Study with us

 For other qualifications, see our Typical Offers page.

 You will not be required to submit any written work.

-If you satisfy our minimum standards, you will be invited to undergo a 30-minute interview with academic Fellows of the College, a Churchill-specific written test (45 minutes duration), and the Cambridge Law Test.
-Both the interview and the written tests are designed solely to evaluate your proficiency in analytical reasoning.
-There are no past papers available of the Churchill-specific written test.
+If invited, you will have two interviews with academic Fellows of the College, each lasting about 25 minutes.
+In addition to the University's regular admissions assessment (noted above), you will also be asked to sit a Churchill-specific written assessment lasting 45 minutes.
+Both the interviews and the assessments are designed solely to evaluate your proficiency in analytical reasoning.
+There are no past papers available of the Churchill-specific written assessment.